shubham-sonthalia/Omegle-clone/README.md

 14. SDP - Session Description Protocol -> Both peers also share some other stuff other than the ICE candidates. like media type (audio, video, two videos - screen view + camera view).
 It’s a very long file.
 Hard to read.
 15. RTCPeerConnection -> very similar to fetch, websockets in the past.
 RTCPeerConnection object is a class to hide a lot of complexities and gives back an offer, answer, etc. for communication.

+Open Source webRTC projects to check out -

+1. Janus (used by Unacademy).
+2. Jitsi (GSOC)
+3. MediaSoup (used by most of the companies as an SFU)
+4. Pion (a pure webrtc server in Golang)

 Credits for the content and the understanding : Harkirat Singh's cohort presentation and docs.
 The code is mostly taken from @hkirat/omegle repository => https://github.com/hkirat/omegle